 Do you recognize this problem?

-When you have a big goal then you also need to be committed for a longer period to achieve what you aim for.
+When you have a big goal, you also need to be committed for a more extended period to achieve what you aim for.

 And guess what happens if you step out of your comfort zone AND fail?

 There ARE definitively reasons to be scared and not take action.

 But that’s why you don’t achieve the goals you dream about: You are so scared of stepping out of your comfort zone that you never take the necessary steps to achieve success.